-With GitLab integration, HackerOne makes it easy for you to track GitLab issues as references on the platform.
+With the GitLab integration, HackerOne makes it easy for you to track GitLab issues as references on the platform.
 GitLab only supports directly linking to the issue creation form on a per-repository basis, so if you use multiple repositories, there currently isn’t a good way of pre-filling data as a report could affect different repositories.
 If most of your reports only affect one repository, issue creation can be much easier.

 - Are you using gitlab.com or GitLab Community/Enterprise Edition?